lethak/frostbite-php-framework/README.md

 - Server connection via sockets
 - Issuing rcon commands (request/response)
 - Server login auth process (hashed)
+- players.getList() when authed
+- player.getList() when not authed
+- server and player .say()
+- server and player .yell() even if broken server-side (R7 tested)

 What will be working soon ?
 ---------------------------
-- player list when authed
-- player list when not authed
-- server.say
-- server.yell
+player.kill
+player.kick
+player.ban
+player.move

 What is planned ahead ?